SarahFowler73/Sudoku/README.md

-# Depth Limited Search for Uninformed Agent
+# 16X16 Sudoku CSP Agents - Uninformed and MRV

-### CSC 479 Assignment 1
+### CSC 479 Assignment 2

 ### Sarah Fowler

-This solution to the vacuum world was built using Typescript and Node.
-In a 2x2 room, with the vacuum starting in the bottom left square (0,0), and searching actions to a max depth of 10.
+This solution to the super Sudoku CSP was built using Typescript and Node.

+Given a 16X16 text file with a Sudoku puzzle passed in by the user, two agents will solve it using a recursive search.

+One agent is uninformed, and will try to search left to right, top to bottom, and the other uses the Mininium Remaining Values heuristic to choose the next square to fill based on it being the most constrained.

-See answers to questions below.
+See discussion of observations below.

 # Set Up